Logo

 • GMX: GMX focuses on perpetual futures trading and spot trading with low fees and zero price impact trades, catering to users seeking advanced trading functionalities beyond typical DEX offerings.

-Curve is considered as one of the DeFi blue-chips due to its lack of exploits, age, and popularity.
+Curve is considered as one of the blue-chips among DeFi platforms due to its lack of exploits, age, and popularity.
 Given its smart contract performance in an adversarial environment where code is law, we believe that Curve is one of the safest protocols in crypto.

 What is an inverted yield curve and why does it matter to DeFi investors?